Getting started

 User IDs

-You can create two types of user IDs in PAM:
+You can enable two types of user IDs for use in PAM:

-• Logon user ID—used to log on to PAM (two levels of users—users and managers)
+• Logon user ID—used to log on to PAM, with different levels of access

 • Project user ID—user ID with elevated privileges to perform specific system changes